Praya dubia

-Praya dubia, the giant siphonophore, is an invertebrate that lives in the deep sea at 700 m to 1000 m below sea level.
+Praya dubia, the giant siphonophore, lives in the mesopelagic zone to bathypelagic zone at 700 m to 1000 m below sea level.
 It has been found off the coasts around the world, from Iceland in the North Atlantic to Chile in the South Pacific.

 Praya dubia is a member of the order Siphonophorae within the class Hydrozoa.
 With a body length of up to 50 m, it is the second-longest sea organism after the bootlace worm.
 Its length also rivals the blue whale, the sea's largest mammal, although Praya dubia is as thin as a broomstick.

-A siphonophore is not a single, multi-cellular organism, but a colony of tiny biological components called zooids, each having evolved with a specific function.
+Siphonophores are not single, multi-cellular organisms, but compound animals; colonies of tiny biological components called zooids, each having evolved with a specific function.
 Zooids cannot survive on their own, relying on symbiosis in order for a complete Praya dubia specimen to survive.

 Description

 Praya dubia zooids arrange themselves in a long stalk—usually whitish and transparent (though other colours have been seen)—known as a physonect colony.
-The larger end features a transparent, dome-like float known as a pneumatophore, filled with gas which provides buoyancy, allowing the organism to remain at its preferred ocean depth.
 Next to it are the nectophores, powerful medusae which pulsate in rhythmic coordination which propel Praya dubia through ocean waters.
 Together, the array is known as the nectosome.

 Beneath the nectosome is the siphosome which extends to the far end of Praya dubia, containing several types of specialized zooids in repeating patterns.
 Some have a long tentacle used for catching and immobilizing food and distributing their digested nutrients to the rest of the colony.
 Other zooids known as palpons, or dactylozooids, appear to contain an excretory system that may also assist in defense, though little is known about their precise function in Praya dubia.
 Transparent bracts (also called hydrophyllia), are leaf-shaped organs generally thought to be another type of zooid which covers and forces other zooids to contract in times of danger.

+Pneumatophores, which have gas to provide flotability, next are the Nectophores, these structures that, by expelling water to propel the colony, are little motors.
+Gastrozooids, which are the mouth and stomach of the colony, and Dactylozooids, which are like tentacles equipped for defense and hunting with stinging cells.